Are You Suffering from Lower back Pain & Sciatica?

 Sciatica pain is sharp and searing.
 Most sciatica symptoms are a direct result of lower back abnormalities between the L4 and S1.

 The pressure is usually put upon the lumbar nerve root.
 It is important to note that sciatica is a symptom of an underlying problem.

 It is not a diagnosis in itself.

 Causes of Sciatica

 Facet joint dysfunction can also cause back pain and sciatica.
 If the cartilage of these joints is damaged or not functioning properly, the end result can be back pain or sciatica.
 Osteoarthritis is associated with aging.

 Physical Therapy Services

 Passive types of physical therapy treatment include ultrasound, electrical muscle stimulation, massage, cold laser, and heat or ice therapy.
 Deep tissue massage targets muscle tension that may be compressing the sciatic nerve.
 Ultrasound treatment sends sound waves into muscle tissues to increase circulation and reduce pain, swelling and muscle spasms.
 Hot and cold therapies bring more oxygen to the affected area and help reduce spasms that may be causing both back pain and sciatica pain.

 The goal of physical therapists is to help manage and eliminate pain from sciatica, improve flexibility, improve range of motion and restore the patient back to normal function.
 Relief for lower back pain is on the way with the help of a physical therapist.
 In many cases, physical therapy will result in effective and long lasting sciatica pain relief and back pain relief.
 It’s an effective treatment rather than drugs or surgery.
 Get back pain relief today with the help of a physical therapist.

-today at Sterling Heights, MI Center.
+For more information, Contact Us today at Sterling Heights, MI Center.